 Introducing Microsoft Teams – Enhanced Collaboration in Office 365

-Here at Arden we think Microsoft has really got it spot on with Microsoft Office 365.
+Here at Arden, we think Microsoft has really got it spot on with Microsoft Office 365.

 It works exceptionally well for the ever-evolving business user and their need for mobile, flexible, around-the-clock, collaborative working.
-However, there is much to understand about this product, so here’s the main bits you need to grasp if you are thinking about dipping your toe in the “cloud pond”, or even if your toe is already wet!
+However, there is much to understand about this product, so here are the main bits you need to grasp if you are thinking about dipping your toe in the “cloud pond”, or even if your toe is already wet!

-This means it’s hosted on internet-based, offsite remote servers that are networked.
+This means it’s hosted on Internet-based, offsite remote servers that are networked.
 Files are stored in Microsoft Cloud and you can access them anywhere from any machine and you don’t even need Office!

 Office is more flexible

-Many businesses are used to the desktop version of Office, which you purchase and install direct to your PC.
+Many businesses are used to the desktop version of Office, which you purchase and install directly to your PC.
 However, with Office 365 you enter into a subscription-based plan that offers full Office functionality with all the convenience of the web.
 And there’s a bonus, for every user subscription, you can install across up to five devices… your home computer.. your iPad… your Grandma’s iPad…

 What you will need to get set up…